LuisMiguelMoreno/multisensor-deployment/README.md

 # multisensor-deployment
-Multi-semsor Deployment for indoor surveillance environments with security levels
+Multi-sensor Deployment for indoor surveillance environments with security levels